-The Nashville International Airport serves more than 11 million commercial aviation passengers each year with more than 390 daily flight operations.
+The Nashville International Airport serves more than 13.5 million passengers each year with more than 450 daily flights.
 The department utilizes foot, bicycle and vehicular patrols to provide safety and public assistance.

 The police work in cooperation with a number of local, state and federal agencies, including the Transportation Security Administration, FBI, U.S. Customs Service, Federal Aviation Administration, IRS, Secret Service, State Department, Drug Enforcement Administration, Immigration and Naturalization Service, U.S. Postal Inspector, Metropolitan Nashville Police and Fire Departments and the Metropolitan Nashville Office of Emergency Management.

-The Department of Public Safety is headed by a chief under the general direction of the chief operations officer.
-The department consist of 65 commissioned officers, 26 Traffic Enforcement Officers and 5 administrative staff.
+The Department of Public Safety is headed by a Chief under the general direction of the Chief Operations Officer.
+The department consist of commissioned officers, Traffic Enforcement Officers and administrative staff.
 All sworn officers meet all FAR Part 1542.217 and FAR part 139 requirements.
-One third of the department’s sworn positions are trained Emergency Medical Technicians.
+One third of the department’s sworn positions are trained Emergency Medical Technicians (EMTs).

 Our top priority is to provide the airport with a combination of the best safety, security and customer service possible.

 View the video below to see our airport police in action: